ISO Training Requirements

 Their role in meeting customer requirements

-Implications of nonconformity
+The implications of nonconformity

-Auditors will typically review:
+Auditors typically review:

 Job descriptions